 How are you looking after your lithium batteries?
 With an increased awareness about the dangers associated with lithium-ion batteries in the workplace, it’s a good idea to take a look at your lithium battery stores to see if you can improve safety.
 Lithium-ion batteries have only been around for a relatively short time, so there’s still a lot to be learnt about the exact ways to handle, use, charge and store these cells.
 Whether they’re powering solar panels, industrial robots, e-cigarettes or hybrid vehicles, the prevalence of lithium-ion batteries is growing – as are the incidents of Li-ion fires.
 To make your lithium battery storage the safest it can be, we’ve compiled some tips that you can action right now.

 One of the biggest risks with lithium-ion batteries is the lack of awareness about their risks.
-So, we suggest using this post as a basic guideline for creating reason standing operating procedures and policies around the handling, charging and storage of these cells in your own workplace.
+We suggest using this post as a basic guideline for creating reason standing operating procedures and policies around the handling, charging and storage of these cells in your own workplace.

 1. Never Charge on a Soft or Combustible Surface